Drone Referring Localization: An Efficient Heterogeneous Spatial Feature Interaction Method For UAV Self-Localization: Dataset and Evaluation

-Why propose an $RDS$?
-What are his strengths?
-First of all, we believe that $RDS$, a relative evaluation method at the pixel level, can resist the scale transformation of the search map.
-The distance in RDS is no longer the real space distance, but the pixel distance in the picture, which is beneficial to evaluate the performance from the model level.
-Second, the RDS is an overall score value, which is distributed between 0 and 1, and is positively correlated with the positioning accuracy, that is, the higher the RDS, the higher the positioning accuracy.
+Why propose an RDS?
+First of all, RDS measures the performance of the model by the relative distance at the pixel level in the image, which can resist the scale transformation of the search map.
+The distance in RDS is no longer the real space distance, but the pixel distance in the image, which is beneficial to evaluate the performance from the model level.
+Second, the RDS is an overall score, which is distributed between 0 and 1, and is positively correlated with the positioning accuracy, that is, the higher the RDS, the higher the positioning accuracy.
 Finally, RDS uses an exponential method to expand the relative distance.
 When the distance increases, the RDS will return to 0 in an exponential form, which is in line with the expectation that the large distance deviation will be regarded as a wrong positioning.